jonasingi02/tsam_skil5/README.md

 The server logs all client interactions to a file (`server_log.txt`) in append mode.
 This log can be used for debugging and auditing communication.

+### Bonus points

+The Bonus points I want to claim are the security issues of the botnet or e which is 2 points.
+The pdf file addressing these issues is called Security issues of the botnet and is included with the files that where submitted.

 ## Wireshark Trace for Client-Server Communication

 The following steps were used to capture the communication between the client and server: